Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Introduction

 at the cusps and are therefore called \emph{Borcherds products}.

-We restrict ourselves to holomorphic modular forms for the Weil representations as inputs to the lift.
-In this case, the corresponding Borcherds products have divisors concentrated on the boundary.
-We call modular forms with divisor concentrated on the boundary \emph{modular units} in reference to the work of Kubert and Lang \cite{KuLa}, who studied the units of the ring of integers of function fields of modular curves for some congruence subgroups, which are of this form.
+We restrict ourselves to holomorphic modular forms for the Weil representation as inputs to the lift.
+In this case, the corresponding Borcherds products have divisors supported on the boundary.
+We call meromorphic modular forms with divisor supported on the boundary \emph{modular units} in reference to the work of Kubert and Lang \cite{KuLa}, who studied modular functions of this form on modular curves for some congruence subgroups.

-The Weil representation $\varrho_{L'/L}$ is a representation of $\SLZ$ (or its double cover) on the group ring \( \C[L'/L] \) associated to the discriminant group \(L'/L\) of \(L\), where we denote by $L'$ the dual lattice of $L$.
+The Weil representation $\varrho_{L'/L}$ is a representation of $\SLZ$ (or in general of the metaplectic group $\MPZ$, the double cover of the special linear group) on the group ring \( \C[L'/L] \) associated with the discriminant group \(L'/L\) of \(L\), where we denote by $L'$ the dual lattice of $L$.
 The holomorphic modular forms of weight 0 for the Weil representation are invariant vectors in $\C[L'/L]$.
 For a subgroup \( H \subset L'/L \) we denote its characterisitic function in \( \C[L'/L] \) by

 where $\ef_\gamma$ for $\gamma \in H$ are the standard basis vectors in $\C[L'/L]$. \begin{Satz}[cf. Theorem \ref{IsoSubIn}] Assume that $L'/L$ possesses self-dual isotropic subgroups.
 Then $\C[L'/L]^{\SLZ}$ is spanned by the characteristic functions $v^H$ of self-dual isotropic subgroups $H$ of $L'/L$. \end{Satz} This result is mentioned but not shown for example in \cite[Theorem 1]{Skor08} and \cite{EhlSkor}.
 We give a proof by translating a similar result in the language of codes \cite[Theorem 5.5.7]{NRS} to our setup.